Appeals court reverses Wisconsin voting restrictions rulings | Federal News Network

 The three-judge panel —all Republican appointees— found that the state can restrict early voting hours and restored a requirement that people must live in a district for 28 days, not 10, before they can vote.
 The panel also said emailing and faxing absentee ballots is unconstitutional.

-The state’s photo ID requirement for voters wasn’t in question, although the panel did find that expired student IDs are acceptable at the polls and kept intact an option that allows people to vote without an ID if they show an affidavit saying they tried to obtain one.
+The state’s photo ID requirement for voters wasn’t in question, although the panel did find that expired student IDs are acceptable at the polls.
+The court blocked an option to allow people to vote without an ID if they show an affidavit saying they tried to obtain one.

 Judge Frank Easterbrook, who wrote the opinion, noted that the restrictions don’t burden people in the state, where voters still enjoy more ways to register, long poll hours on Election Day and absentee voting options than in other states.